Making Bookmarked Content

 AI Chat Search

-AI search that prioritizes your saves
+Search that prioritizes your bookmarks

 Tap Bookmark Mode and Rubie answers with your saved posts first, followed by relevant new content from the wider feed — putting you in control of which lens leads the search.